Linear Adversarial Concept Erasure: Relation to Interative Nullspace Projection

-In \cref{sec:experiments}, we empirically demonstrate that INLP is also not optimal for classification: in all experiments we were able to identify a \emph{single-dimensional} subspace whose removal completely neutralized the concept, while INLP requires more than one direction.
+In \cref{sec:experiments}, we empirically demonstrate that INLP does not return a similar $\PP$ to the orthogonal projection matrix found by INLP.
+And, moreover, optimizing \Cref{eq:relaxed-game} generally results in a $\PP$ of lower rank than the one found by INLP that is just as effective at neutralizing the target concept.
+Indeed, in all experiments, we were able to identify a 1-dimensional subspace whose removal completely neutralized the concept using \Cref{eq:relaxed-game}, while INLP requires more than one direction.